 If you are not a chef and are just looking for a sweet-smelling plant that adds some height to your garden design, this may be the plant for you.
-Or, if you have an area in your yard that gets a bit too much moisture, angelica could be a great fit for you.
+Or, if you have an area in your yard that gets a bit too much moisture, angelica could be a great fit.

 |Botanical Name||Angelica archangelica|